phu91/TT1/README.md

 STEP 2: Combining data from PLUMED outputs and calculated stacking index from STEP 1

 STEP 3: Calculating and visualizing the free energy profiles

+# Miscellaneous
+`find-frame.py` will extract frames with chosen parameters (sl, si, ac, or k2).